ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

   - course: BA in Communication
     institution: Huazhong University of Science and Technology
     year: 2016~2020
-  - course: BSc in Computer Science and Technology
+  - course: BEng in Computer Science and Technology
     institution: Huazhong University of Science and Technology
     year: 2016~2020